 to register as a sex offender with local law enforcement within five days

-your specific circumstances and conviction, you could be required to update
+Depending on your specific circumstances and conviction, you could be required

-your information with the Department of Justice every 30 to 90 days or
+to update your information with the Department of Justice every 30 to

-annually.
-If an individual convicted of a sex crime moves, they are also
+90 days or annually.
+If an individual convicted of a sex crime moves,

-required to update their information within five business days with local
+they are also required to update their information within five business

 At The Law Office of David E. Grande, we understand frustrating this can

 be for you.
 In some circumstances, innocent individuals are convicted